Suzuki Swift: India

+Test mules of the performance-oriented Swift Sport based on the fourth-generation Swift have been spotted undergoing road testing in 2025–2026, indicating that a new model could be introduced in the near future.

 Japan

 The fourth-generation Swift was released in Japan on 13 December 2023, with three variants: XG, Hybrid MX and Hybrid MZ.
 For engines, the XG is powered by the 1.2-liter gasoline, while the MX and MZ variants powered by the 1.2-liter gasoline mild-hybrid.
 All three variants have the option between front-wheel drive and all-wheel drive configurations.

+Taiwan

+The fourth-generation Swift was launched in Taiwan on 10 July 2024, in the sole variant powered by a 1.2-liter gasoline MHEV engine.

+Vietnam

+The fourth-generation Swift was launched in Vietnam on 26 June 2025, in the sole variant powered by a 1.2-liter gasoline MHEV engine.

+Singapore

+The fourth-generation Swift was launched in Singapore on 8 August 2025, in 2 variants, the DualJet standard variant, and the DualJet Standard (Two-tone) variant.

+Both variants are powered by a 1.2-litre three-cylinder engine putting out 82bhp and 112Nm of torque, paired with a 12-volt mild hybrid system, featuring a combined fuel consumption of 20.4km/L, and equipped with Suzuki Safety Support.

+Europe

+The fourth-generation Swift for the European debut in the first quarter of 2024.
+The Swift for the European market is identical to the Japanese-specification with a few differences such as a simplified front bumper design and the omission of both the front lip and front foglights.
+For the European market, it is only available with the 1.2-liter gasoline mild-hybrid engine.

 Mexico

 The fourth-generation Swift was launched in Mexico on 31 May 2024, in two trim levels: GLS and GLX, it is powered by a 1.2-liter gasoline mild-hybrid engine.

 Middle East

 The fourth-generation Swift was launched in the GCC countries on 25 November 2024, in three trim levels; GL, GL Plus and GLX, it is powered by the 1.2-liter gasoline mild-hybrid engine.

+Oceania

+Australia

+The fourth-generation Swift was launched in Australia on 14 June 2024, with four variants: Hybrid (M/T), Hybrid (CVT), Hybrid Plus and Hybrid GLX, it is powered by the 1.2-liter gasoline mild-hybrid engine.

 New Zealand

 The fourth-generation Swift was launched in New Zealand on 7 June 2024, in two trim levels: GLS and RSC, it is powered by a 1.2-liter gasoline engine.